 Live Action TV

-- This was becoming a problem on Farscape at one point, the solution of which was to clone the main character and send one of each off with roughly half the cast and then alternate between the groups until enough characters had died to recombine them.
+- This was becoming a problem at one point, the solution of which was to clone the main character and send one of each off with roughly half the cast and then alternate between the groups until enough characters had died to recombine them.

 - If that was the case, then it didn't work - only one of the Crichtons died, and of the other characters only Stark left the show.
 Zhaan died at the start of the season, and Crais and Talyn died at the end of it - long (respectively) before and after the split-up)

-- LOST makes use of distinct character groups, though they tend to merge by the end.
+- Makes use of distinct character groups, though they tend to merge by the end.
 Season 2 split them into the Tailies (with Ana-Lucia as spokesman and most important, and most appearing character) and the fuselage survivors; season 3 had the herds of the people in the camp and people captured by the Others (and it changed regularly as it went on); and season 4 featured Jack's group, Locke's group, the people on the boat, and the people from the boat.
 Notably, the latter two were prone to vanishing from the plot often.
 Season 5 continues the trend: on the one hand, we have the on-island characters, and on the other, the off-island characters.
 More recently, the division has shifted to 1977 characters and 2007 characters, which in turn splits into the 316 survivors (lead by Ilana) and the people on the main Island.
 The off-Island plot (AKA Desmond's) vanishes here, outside of a flashback and a few brief scenes in "The Variable".

-- Averted by season 1: A big deal is made initially about who is on the beach and who is in the caves, but this distinction quickly became meaningless as characters go from camp to camp so often that it's hard to remember who chose to go where.
+- Averted Trope by season 1: A big deal is made initially about who is on the beach and who is in the caves, but this distinction quickly became meaningless as characters go from camp to camp so often that it's hard to remember who chose to go where.
 This split is ultimately forgotten and the survivors all move back to the beach in early season 2.

 - This was also lampshaded repeatedly after the on-screen introduction of the Others, with characters using the phrase(s) "my/your/their people."